-"Underlying interest" which JBA TIBOR seeks to measure is indicated explicitly by, among other things, the name of the benchmark as described in Article 1 of the JBA TIBOR Operational Rules (i.e. "JBA TIBOR (Tokyo Interbank Offered Rate))" and by the definition prescribed in Article 4 (i.e. "rates which reference banks deem as prevailingmarket rates, assuming transactions between prime banks on the underlying market (Japan unsecured call market) (the Japan Offshore Market in case of the Euroyen TIBOR) as of 11:00a.m."), and JBA TIBOR is calculated as the simple average of interest rates provided by reference banks which excludes the two highest and two lowest rate.
+"Underlying interest" which JBA TIBOR seeks to measure is prescribed and indicated explicitly in Article 4 of the JBA TIBOR Operational Rules.
+In the case of Japanese Yen TIBOR, it represents "rates which reference banks deem as prevailing market rates, assuming transactions between prime banks on the underlying market (Japan unsecured call market) as of 11:00 a.m." and is calculated as the simple average of remaining interest rates provided by reference banks which excludes the two highest and two lowest rates.

-In order to ensure appropriate rate submission based on the definition of JBA TIBOR by reference banks, JBATA has established, disclosed on its website and implemented the Code of Conduct which sets out, among other things, rate submission rules to be abided by reference banks, frameworks which need to be established by reference banks and other relevant matters.
+In order to ensure appropriate rate submission based on the benchmark definition reference banks, JBATA has established, disclosed on its website and implemented the Code of Conduct which sets out, among other things, rate submission rules to be abided by reference banks, frameworks which need to be established by reference banks and other relevant matters.

 As part the First Phase of JBA TIBOR reform efforts, the Code of Conduct was partially revised on February 20, 2017 (and took effect on July 24, 2017).
 With this revision, in particular, the waterfall methodology was introduced, standardizing and clarifying the calculation and determination process of reference banks' submission rates, with a view to realizing a benchmark "better anchored in actual transactions".
-Since July 24, 2017, reference banks are calculating and determining their submission rates using a calculation method that does not give rise to arbitrariness in accordance with the waterfall methodology (see Appendix for details of the waterfall methodology).
+Since July 24, 2017, reference banks are calculating and determining their submission rates using a calculation method that does not give rise to arbitrariness in accordance with the waterfall methodology (see Appendix 1 for details of the waterfall methodology).